LOADING ...

 Made me wanna go back to the city and the homies what I learned

-Just you wore a different gang color than mines
+Just because you wore a different gang than mines

 Doesn't mean I can't you as a black man

-Forgetting all the pain and hurt we caused each in these streets
+Forgetting all the pain and hurt we caused each other in streets

 But I know, I'm no mortal man, maybe I'm just another nigga